-If you want to know what the typical workday of an Advertiser is like, imagine the show Mad Men, but without the copious drinking, flirting, and shirking of work.
+If you want to know what the typical workday of anis like, imagine the show Mad Men, but without the copious drinking, flirting, and shirking of work.
 In fact, just take the basics: that Advertisers meet with clients, figure out what those clients are looking for, and then, through a combination of marketing data and creativity, come up with an advertising campaign that satisfies the customers.

 Advertisers are the people who draw attention to products, companies, organizations, or services.
 They create catchy slogans and attractive images that pop up in television commercials, billboards, and magazine ads.

 Getting into this field requires at least a four-year bachelor’s degree.
 It’s not really important what you study, though a degree in business or communications can be the most helpful.
 The reason why there’s no set degree in advertising is that this field encompasses such a range of skills that employers simply look for those who can accomplish the necessary tasks.
 These skills include being able to function well within a team, communicate effectively, and work on schedule.